MS IEC62305 Compliant – Basic Components of Lightning Protection System

 How Air Terminals Work?

-Importance of Air Terminals as one of Basic Compoents of Lightning Protection System:
+Importance of Air Terminals as one of the Basic Components of Lightning Protection System

 However, air terminals are an important part of any lightning protection system.
 Besides, they can help to protect buildings and property from the damage and destruction that can be caused by lightning strikes.
 If you are considering installing a lightning protection system, be sure to include air terminals as part of the system.